-How many people the earth can support depends on the desired controllability of the well-being of the population.
+How many people the earth can support depends on how controllable you want the well-being of the population to be.
 One possible strategy would be to maximize numbers at some given level of well-being, ignoring the risk of natural or human disaster.
 Another would be to accept a smaller population size in return for increased control over random events.
-For example, if you settle in a previously uninhabited hazardous zone (such as the flood plains of the Mississippi River or the hurricane-prone coast of the southeastern US), you demand a higher carrying capacity of the hazardous zone; you must, however, accept a higher risk of catastrophe.
+For example, if you settle in a previously uninhabited hazardous zone (such as the flood plain of the Mississippi River or the hurricane-prone coast of the southeastern U.S.), you demand a higher carrying capacity of the hazardous zone, but you must accept a higher risk of catastrophe.
 When farmers do not give fields a fallow period, they extract a higher carrying capacity along with a higher risk that the soil will lose its fertility (as agronomists at the International Rice Research Institute in the Philippines discovered to their surprise).